North South University: Confucius Institute

-The Confucius Institute at NSU was established in February 2006, the only language institute in Bangladesh which offers Chinese-language only education.
+The Confucius Institute at NSU was established in February 2006, the only language institute in Bangladesh that offers Chinese-language only education.

 Student Counselling Center (SCC)

 The North South University-Student Counseling Center (NSU-SCC) is a support system for the students of the university and addresses their emotional well-being.
 It serves as a primary mental health care unit, and as such it offers taking therapy and advice for further referrals.
 It has no jurisdiction over the academic and administrative affairs of the university.

 Career and Placement Center (CPC)

 The Career and Placement Center (CPC) is a comprehensive career management support platform for NSU students.

 Center for Infrastructure Research and Services (CIRS)

 Center for Infrastructure Research and Services (CIRS, NSU) can offer access to the university's state-of-the-art laboratory equipment and facilities to companies of all sizes for a wide range of testing and analysis services.
-The services which it offers reflect the breadth and depth of the university's research capabilities, from independent testing services to collaborative prototype generation.
+The services that it offers reflect the breadth and depth of the university's research capabilities, from independent testing services to collaborative prototype generation.
 The center has expert technicians, servicemen, and staff under the direct supervision of faculty members to carry out the tests and analyses.
-CIRS undertakes research, testing, and consultation work in the field of engineering, construction management, and environmental issues as required by private, government, or autonomous bodies.
+CIRS undertakes research, testing, and consultation work in the fields of engineering, construction management, and environmental issues as required by private, government, or autonomous bodies.